daxschoof/daxschoof/README.md

 - 👋 Hi, I’m Dax, or sometimes PikePutt
-- 👀 I am a Software Engineer, currently working out of Madison.
+- 👀 I am a Software Engineer, currently working out of Atlanta.
 I have experience in a several fields, AI/ML, web development, software security, and Database Management to name a few.
-- 🌱 I’m currently learning about Interpreters and Steganography.
 - 💞️ I’m looking to collaborate on anything!
 If you want to create a project with me, send me an email.
 - 📫 How to reach me: my LinkedIn is attached, please don't hesitate to pm me or email me at daxschoof@gmail.com